-- 6.16 The site is to be accessed from Uxbridge Road, via a dropped kerb. - 6.17 This access would then lead towards the curtilage of the dwelling, which provides sufficient space for vehicle turning and off-street parking. - 6.18 Further details and assessment of the access, traffic and parking considerations are given in the later planning appraisal section.
+- 6.16 The site is to be accessed from Uxbridge Road, and the width of the access has been reduced so it is a private drive.
+The replacement dwelling will be car free. - 6.17 This access would then lead towards the curtilage of the dwelling, which provides sufficient space for vehicle turning and off-street parking. - 6.18 Further details and assessment of the access, traffic and parking considerations are given in the later planning appraisal section.